top of page

 - Larger business taxpayers (aggregated turnover of $10 million or more) will need to depreciate the asset in accordance with the normal depreciation rules, noting the ATO has an administrative approach of allowing low-cost assets to be fully deducted in the year in which they were acquired, but only up to $100 (GST-inclusive).

 Consider the tax treatment of any depreciating assets that were sold during 2022–23 and which had previously been fully expensed.
-The proceeds received on sale are generally assessable
+The proceeds received on sale are generally assessable income.

 Loss carry back